Zimbabwe Map

 Q2: What are some popular tourist attractions in Zimbabwe?

-Zimbabwe is home to several popular tourist attractions, including Victoria Falls, one of the largest waterfalls in the world, Hwange National Park, which is known for its wildlife, and the Great Zimbabwe Ruins, which are the remains of an ancient city and UNESCO World Heritage Site.
+Several tourist attraction points are present such as Victoria Falls which is one of the world’s largest waterfalls, Hwange National Park famous for its wildlife, and Great Zimbabwe Ruins which are the remains of an ancient city and UNESCO world heritage site.

 Q3: What is the currency used in Zimbabwe?

-The official currency of Zimbabwe is the Zimbabwean dollar, although the US dollar and other foreign currencies are also widely used.
+The Zimbabwe legal tender is the Zimbabwe dollar though the US dollar and other world currencies are prevalent in the country.

-Q4: What is the political situation in Zimbabwe?
+Q4: What is the regime's political structure in Zimbabwe?

-The political system of Zimbabwe is a unitary presidential constitutional republic.
-The President is both the head of state and head of government and is elected by popular vote for a five-year term.
+Socially, Zimbabwe’s political system is that of a unitary presidential constitutional republic.
+The President is not only the head of the state but also the head of the government, who is elected to the office by the people via a popular vote and the term of the President is for 5 years.